DavidMacT/ARTop/README.md

 The installation of LAPACK and BLAS requires some extra steps which we now outline.

-In the BLAS folder type
+In the BLAS folder type:

 `make`

+After that, type:

+'mv blas_UNIX.a libblas.a'

 Running the code